Karpova-Lab/cerebro/Docs/source/Hardware/implant.rst

   :align: center
   :scale: 100%

-2. Conect Cerebro to the Head Implant, and secure them in a text fixture with the fibers pointing into a Light Power meter.
+2. Connect Cerebro to the Head Implant, and secure them in a test fixture with the fibers pointing into a Light Power Meter.

 .. figure:: photos/Calibration_photos/fixture.jpg
   :align: center
   :scale: 100%

-3. Open up the Light Power meter software and change the following settings:
+3. Open up the Light Power Meter software and change the following settings:

   - Range: 120mW
   - Wave: 520nm